Conway Classic

 $15 additional per IE slot not covered

 In the past 3 years every pairing and ballots were available at least 30 minutes before the scheduled start time for that round.
 Our intention is to continue this tradition of efficiency.
-The following personal will run the tab room at the Conway Classic:
+The following personal will run the tab room at the 2007 Conway Classic:

-rules, state high school coaches are working in an advisory capacity.
+In accordance with state rules, state high school coaches are working in an advisory capacity.

 Each judge you bring covers two cross-examination teams or four Lincoln Douglas entries, and six individual event slots.
 Gonzaga is not in session during our tournament and thus we have a very limited judging pool to hire from, so we strongly encourage (beg) you to bring qualified judges.
 We’d rather have the judge than your money.